Darrington, Washington: Transportation

 Darrington is located along State Route 530, which travels 28 mi west towards Arlington and north to State Route 20 at Rockport.
 The highway carries a daily average of approximately 3,300 vehicles west of the town and 2,300 vehicles north of the town towards the Sauk-Suiattle Reservation.
 Darrington has a third highway connection through the Mountain Loop Highway, a backcountry scenic byway that runs 54 mi south through the Cascades and west to Granite Falls.
 It is closed in the winter and is considered unsuitable for commercial traffic, in part due to a 14 mi dirt and gravel section.

 The area is also served by Community Transit, the main public transportation agency for most of Snohomish County.
 Route 230 connects Darrington to Oso, Arlington, and a transit center in Smokey Point twice a day during rush hour.
+The agency expanded its Zip Shuttle microtransit service to Darrington and the surrounding area in December 2024.
 The Sauk-Suiattle Indian Tribe operates a bus route serving Darrington, its reservation, and Concrete.
 It has six daily round trips and launched in 2016 with grants from the state and federal governments.

 The Whitehorse Trail, a recreational trail for hikers, cyclists, and horseback riders, is being developed by the county government to connect Darrington with Arlington.
 It follows the Northern Pacific's 1901 route, sold to the county in 1993.
 The town government operates a small airport, Darrington Municipal Airport, which has a single paved runway suitable for general aviation and other activities.